FuzionView/FV-Docs/source/ticketviewer.rst

  1. Fit the ticket boundaries to the current window.
  2. Zoom to your current location.
  3. Zoom in (+) and out (-).

- 4. The **scale** in the bottom right helps to estimate the size of the ticket boundary in meters and feet.
+The **scale** in the bottom right helps you estimate the size of the ticket boundary in meters and feet.

 .. figure:: /_static/Navigation1.png
    :alt: Ticket Viewer Navigation Options